danielsaad/testlib/README.md

 This code used many times on Open Team Programming Collegiate Cup contests (http://opencup.ru/) running on Linux platform and compiled by g++ compiler.

+A Support to the BOCA judge system is included in this version.
+One only needs to  define the BOCA_SUPPORT macro.
+This can be done in compile time or the user can define it manually in the code.

 ## Samples

 ### Checker